canonical/opensearch-operator/docs/how-to/upgrade.md

 10.45.114.208 45 86 11 0.43 0.69 0.95 dim cluster_manager,data,ingest,ml - opensearch-1.4c1
 ```

+See [mapping Juju units to OpenSearch nodes](cluster-health-mapping-nodes) for how to read this
+output.

 Finally, confirm the cluster is healthy again — the cluster health API should return `green`:

 ```shell